divyamahibalan/ElectroShield-Hazard-Detection-Prototype/README.md

-ElectroShield-Hazard-Detection-Prototype
+ElectroShield – Electrical Hazard Detection Prototype (Python + ML)

+Project Overview

-Python + ML prototype that simulates electrical hazard detection using simulated sensor data.
-UI demo, docs, and video included.
+ElectroShield is a Python-based prototype that simulates electrical hazard detection using machine learning on simulated sensor data.
+The system predicts hazard-prone areas and provides visual insights through user and admin dashboards, offering a conceptual solution for safer electrical environments.

-ElectroShield – Electrical Hazard Detection (Python ML Prototype)

-ElectroShield is a small software prototype I made using Python + basic Machine Learning to simulate how an IoT-based system could detect electrical hazards in advance and alert nearby users.

-This version focuses mainly on the logic, prediction model (using simulated sensor values) and a UI preview of how an admin/public dashboard might look.
+This version focuses on the logic, prediction model, and UI prototype.
+Full Python implementation is being rebuilt due to system reset, but this repository includes documentation, architecture, screenshots, and demo videos.

-Note: My original implementation code was lost during a system reset, so I’m rebuilding the full version.
-This repo contains the documentation, demo video, screenshots and all the architecture.

-Overview

 ElectroShield predicts hazard risks using simulated parameters such as:
 -Voltage